xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	d) when there is no child of any individuals
 	e) no improvement in the population for X iterations

 30. Assign to the correct group for the Spam filtering agent example.
-(Sensors / Actuators / Environment / Performance measure)
+(Sensors / Actuators / Environment / Performance measure).
+Select only Actuators.
 	a) emails across users, email traffic
 	b) mark as spam, transfer messages
 	c) email client or email server
 	d) spam block, false positives, false negatives

-31. Assign to the correct group: (Monte Carlo simulation / Imperfect, real-time decisions) - Monte Carlo: , Imperfect:
+31. Assign to the correct group: (Monte Carlo simulation / Imperfect, real-time decisions).
+Select only Imperfect.
 	a) involve thousands or tens of thousands of recalculations before it is complete
 	b) assesses the impact of risk, allowing for better decision making uder certainty
 	c) presents all the possible outcomes of decisions